The-V-Hot-Wheels/movie-info-browser/README.md

 variable called `MOVIE_API_KEY`, but since this is an iOS app rather than a macOS program, that just didn't work.

-So instead, per my mentor's suggestion, I made a Swift file in the secrets folder and added this line after "`import Foundation`":
+So instead, per my mentor's suggestion, I made a Swift file called `APIKey` in the secrets folder and added this line after "`import Foundation`":

 ```
 let movieAPIKey = "555_EXAMPLE_5555"